-Key Interpretation The fact that education and outreach was the highest reported organiza- tional function highlights that the Hill Country is a private land landscape.
+Key Interpretation The fact that education and outreach was the highest reported organizational function highlights private-land nature of the landscape.
 For organizations or agencies to be effective at their mission, they must first work to conduct outreach to and educate landowners.
-It may also hightlight that education and outreach are current funding priorities.
-Recommendation Create and facilitate opportunities for "the network" organizations and land- owners to interact.
+It may also highlight that education and outreach activities are frequently funded objectives.
+Recommendation Create and facilitate opportunities for "the network" organizations and landowners to interact.

 To better understand the budgetary capacity of the organizations working within the Hill Country Conservation Network, we asked respondents to identify the staff and annual budgets of their organizations.
-Of the 62 organizations represented in the survey, 27 organizations answered questions related to organizational capacity, such as number of full-time and part-time staff, annual organizational budget, and number of members or donors.
+Of the 62 organizations that responded to the survey, 27 organizations answered questions related to organizational capacity, such as number of full-time and part-time staff, annual organizational budget, and number of members or donors.
 Predictably, we found the city offices and groundwater conservation districts have larger budgets and more employees than many of the non-profit organizations.
 Most non-profits had budgets of less than \$500,000 and 5 staff or less.
 Four organizations reported no paid staff.